An extension of Alexandrov's theorem on second derivatives of convex functions: Introduction

 belongs to $W^{2,n}(U)$ for sufficiently small neighborhoods $U$ of $0$, while $\nabla f_{HM}$ oscillates infinitely often between $(\pm 1,0,\dots,0) +o(x)$ as $x \to 0$ along the $x_1$ axis.
 This implies first of all that $f_{HM}$ cannot be expressed as a difference of two convex functions.
-Furthermore, by cutting off, translating and multiplying by suitable constants, it is easy to construct a $W^{2,n}(\Rn)$-convergent sum whose differential has a graph that is dense in $T^*\Rn$.
+Furthermore, by cutting off, translating, rotating and multiplying by suitable constants, it is easy to construct a $W^{2,n}(\Rn)$-convergent sum whose differential has a graph that is dense in $T^*\Rn$.

+For $n=2$ the function $g(x,y):= f_{HM}(x,y) + |y|$ is not Monge-Amp\`ere, and hence not strongly approximable.
+For the restriction of $g$ to $\R^2-\{0\}$ is Monge-Amp\`ere, and along the $x_1$ axis the fibers of the differential current $\mathbb D(g)$ include the line segments with endpoints $\nabla f_{HM} \pm (0,1)\in \R^2$.
+In view of the oscillation described above it follows that $\mathbb D(g)$ does not have finite mass above any neighborhood of the origin.
+This example is easily extended to higher dimensions.

-As a final introductory remark, we note that this class of functions is a subset of the class of ``Monge-Amp\`ere functions" introduced by Jerrard in \cite{jerrard07a, jerrard07b} (extending the class defined in \cite{fu89-I}).
-It is natural to conjecture that Theorem \ref{main theorem} applies to this nominally larger class as well.
-However, this is just one of many perplexing questions about Monge-Amp\`ere functions: for example, we do not even know that such functions are necessarily continuous, or even locally bounded.
-On the other hand, it seems highly plausible that every Monge-Amp\`ere function satisfies the hypotheses of Theorem \ref {main theorem}.
+It is natural to conjecture that Theorem \ref{main theorem} applies to all Monge-Amp\`ere functions --- indeed it seems plausible that every Monge-Amp\`ere function is strongly approximable.
+However, this is just one of many perplexing questions about Monge-Amp\`ere functions: for example, if $n > 2$ we do not even know whether such functions are necessarily continuous, or even locally bounded.

-{\bf Acknowledgement.} I would like to thank Bob Jerrard for stimulating conversations on the topics discussed here.
+{\bf Acknowledgements.} I would like to thank Bob Jerrard for stimulating conversations on the topics discussed here, and also the Universit\`a di Trento for their hospitality during part of this work.
+I am extremely grateful also to the referee, who provided a much shorter and more direct proof of the main theorem.
+In fact the new proof yields a stronger statement than the original.